Wain-PC/rosreestr/README.md

 This tool requires Google Chrome to be installed locally (preferably v.62 or higher).

-It will try its best to locate Chrome binary automatically on your system using [chrome-location](https://www.npmjs.com/package/chrome-location), but you can also pass it manually with `--chrome` flag (see examples below);
+It will try its best to locate Chrome binary automatically on your system using [chrome-location](https://www.npmjs.com/package/chrome-location), but you can also pass it manually with `--chrome` flag (see examples below).

 ## Usage

 ### CLI

 #### Simple
 Run `rosreestr_xml` in directory with XML files.
-It'll output
+It'll output `out.html` file into the current directory.

 #### Advanced
 `rosreestr_xml path/to/folder/with/xmls dist.html --chrome /path/to/chrome/binary/chrome.exe`